j-paszek/ctbf/README.md

 **The evaluation confirms visual observation, that our reconstruction method provides better results than NJ algorithm.**

+See `Results` section for detailed experimental evaluation analysis.

 ____

 For more information please contact: j.paszek@uw.edu.pl